Sell on 20 May and Go Away (1897-2013)

 - Three of them are still above -3%, which can be considered a red zero in the long-term perspective.

-The only years with dramatic losses from May to year end after a great YTD performance in May have been 1899 and 1987 (the year of the Black Monday crash in October).
+The only years with dramatic losses from May to year end after a great YTD performance in May have been 1899 and 1987.
+The latter is of course the year with the Black Monday crash (19 October 1987).

 Average performance from 20 May to year end for the top 24 years by 20 May YTD was 7.73%, about double the average performance for the other 92 years (3.54%).
 In sum, good performance until May predicts good performance for the rest of the year (other things being equal, which they never are).